7.5 KiB

 Okay, now let's put everything together.
 The list of changes we need to make are minimal.
 First, I will list them, then I will simply write them out in docker-compose.

-• Create an internet network for the Tor container
+network for the Tor container - Attach the

-• Attach the internet network to the Tor container
+network to the Tor container - Attach the

 Let's get to work.